geopm/geopm/tutorial/README.md

 0. Profiling and Tracing an Unmodified Application
 --------------------------------------------------
-The first thing an HPC application user will want to do when integrating their application with the geopm runtime is to analyze performance of the application without modifying its source code.
+The first thing an HPC application user will want to do when integrating their application with the GEOPM runtime is to analyze performance of the application without modifying its source code.
-This can be enabled by setting a few environment variables before launching the application.
-The tutorial_0.sh sets these as follows:
+This can be enabled by using the GEOPM launcher script or by setting a few environment variables before launching the application.
+The tutorial_0.sh shows three different methods for launching the GEOPM runtime.
+The first method uses the geopmsrun wrapper script for the SLURM srun job launcher:

+    geopmsrun  -N 2 -n 8 --geopm-preload --geopm-ctl=process \
+        --geopm-report=tutorial_0_report --geopm-trace=tutorial_0_trace \
+        -- ./tutorial_0

+The second method uses the geopmaprun wrapper script for the ALPS aprun job launcher:

+    geopmaprun -N 4 -n 8 --geopm-preload --geopm-ctl=process \
+        --geopm-report=tutorial_0_report --geopm-trace=tutorial_0_trace \
+        -- ./tutorial_0

+If your system does not support srun or aprun launch, the third option is to set a few environment variables for GEOPM as follows:

     LD_PRELOAD=$GEOPM_LIBDIR/libgeopm.so
     LD_DYNAMIC_WEAK=true